sendilb191/no-sleep-react-own/README.md

 - Tap **Start** to begin counting, **Pause** to hold the current elapsed time, and **Reset** to clear the counter.
 - The stopwatch runs entirely on-device and keeps time while the screen remains on.

+### Timed App Lock

+- Select between **1 and 5 hours** and add minutes (in 5-minute steps) to schedule an automatic device lock.
+- Press **Activate App Lock** to start the countdown; the debug panel shows the remaining time and any device-admin warnings.
+- Use **Cancel Scheduled Lock** to stop the countdown before it triggers.

 ## Documentation